dell/omnia/docs/source/Overview/newfeatures.rst

         * iDRAC telemetry
         * Kubernetes telemetry via Prometheus exporter

-* AI tools:

-    * DeepSpeed and Kubeflow as part of Intel Gaudi AI stack
+    * Visualization of the Kubernetes telemetry and Intel Gaudi accelerator metrics using Grafana

-    * Parity for Kserve, Tensorflow, and Jupyterhub
+    * AI tools enablement:

+        * DeepSpeed
+        * Kubeflow
-    * vLLM enablement on clusters containing Intel Gaudi nodes
+        * vLLM

 * Sample playbook for a pre-trained Generative AI model - Llama 3.1

-* Visualization of the Kubernetes and Intel Gaudi metrics using Grafana

 * CSI drivers for Kubernetes to access PowerScale storage with an option to enable the SmartConnect feature (without SSL certificates)